Rise to Success: Career Highlights of Gary Player

 How Gary Player built a successful career.
 Explore key moments that defined the journey.

-1957: First Masters appearance
+1957: First Masters Appearance

 1959: British Open Win at Muirfield

-1961: First International Winner of Masters
+1961: First International Winner

 In 1961, Gary Player became the first international winner of the Masters Tournament.

-1961: Led PGA Tour money list
+1961: Led PGA Tour Money List

 In 1961, Gary Player led the U.S. based PGA Tour money list.

-1965: Completion of Career Grand Slam
+1965: Completed the Grand Slam

-1965: U.S. Open win and Career Grand Slam
+1965: U.S. Open Win and Career Grand Slam

-1968: Inception of McCormack's world golf rankings
+1968: Top ten of Mark McCormack's world golf rankings

-From the inception of Mark McCormack's world golf rankings in 1968 until 1981, Gary Player was consistently in the top ten.
+From the inception of Mark McCormack's world golf rankings in 1968 until 1981, Gary Player was in the top ten.

 In 1969, Gary Player was ranked second in Mark McCormack's world golf rankings.